'Like every other day:' 10 lives lost on a trip to the store

 Associated Press

 BUFFALO, N.Y.
-(AP) — They were caregivers and protectors and helpers, running an errand or doing a favor or finishing out a shift, when their paths crossed with a young man driven by racism and hatred and inane theories.
+(AP) — They were caregivers and protectors and helpers, running an errand or doing a favor or finishing out a shift, when their paths crossed with a young man driven by racism and hatred and baseless conspiracy theories.

 Carts lay abandoned.
 Bodies littered the tile floor.
 Police radios crackled with calls for help.